Choosing Between Joint Tenancy and Tenancy in Common

 The Right of Survivorship

 A key feature of joint tenancy is the “right of survivorship.”
-When one joint tenant passes away, their interest automatically transfers to the surviving joint tenants.
+When one joint tenant passes away, their interest automatically passes to the surviving joint tenants.
 This is why many married couples choose joint tenancy—it ensures seamless transfer of ownership without the need for probate.

 Estate Planning Considerations

 Joint tenancy offers estate planning advantages.
 Because the deceased’s interest passes directly to the surviving owner, the property is not subject to probate, potentially reducing estate administration taxes.
+However, joint tenancy as an estate planning strategy is not without problems, especially when parents add their children as joint tenants.
+We will discuss this issue in another article.

 In contrast, when a tenant in common dies, their share becomes part of their estate and is subject to probate.
 If your lawyer did not confirm your preferred ownership structure during registration, the default is typically tenancy in common.
 Therefore, it’s crucial to communicate your preference clearly, as it can significantly impact your estate planning.

-For personalized guidance on your ownership structure, please contact our office.
+To enquire about your ownership structure, please contact our office.
 We’re here to help you make informed decisions.